 Lemon grass (Cymbopogon citratus) has many positive attributes, but acting as a long-term mosquito repellent is not one of them.
 Still, when used properly, it can act as a short-term repellent.
-A perennial in U.S. Department of Agriculture plant hardiness zones 10 through 11, lemon grass is an attractive, easy-to-grow garden plant often used in Southeast Asian cuisine.
+A perennial in U.S. Department of Agriculture plant hardiness zones 10 through 11, lemon grass is an attractive, easy-to-grow garden plant often used in Southeast Asian cuisine, herbal teas and cocktails.
 Also commonly grown as an annual, the plant contains citronella oil, which repels mosquitoes.

 Using Lemon Grass

 Lemon grass plants are excellent container plants, and setting one by your front door is a lovely way to welcome guests into your home.
 The plant gives off a slight lemony fragrance, but that alone will not be enough to keep pesky mosquitoes from entering your home uninvited.
 The best and most effective way to repel mosquitoes using the plant is to crush the leaves, thus releasing the oil, and rub them directly onto your skin.
 Even so, this method will only repel mosquitoes for a short time.

 Growing Lemon Grass

 Lemon grass is generally a hardy plant.
 It grows best in full sun and in average, medium soil that drains well.
 Container plants should have holes in the bottom for good drainage and can be overwintered indoors near a bright window.
 The plants can be divided — leaf sections with roots can be replanted to grow into new plants.
 Lemon grass plants usually form a rounded shape, with gently arching leaves, which can reach an average maximum height of 3 feet.
 Overall, the plant has an attractive appearance, and it can make a nice addition to both indoor or outdoor living areas.